Normal Functions and the Geometry of Moduli Spaces of Curves: Biextension Line Bundles

 we obtain a metrized line bundle $\Bhat \to J(\U)$.
 By \cite[Prop.~7.3]{hain-reed:arakelov}, the curvature of $\Bhat$ is the translation-invariant, parallel 2-form $2\w_S$ on $J(\U)$ that corresponds to the bilinear form $2S$.
 Points of the associated $\C^\ast$-bundle $\Bhat^\ast$ correspond to ``symmetric biextensions''.

 Denote by $\phi_S \in H^2(J(\U))$ the class of $\w_S$.
 Since $2\w_S$ represents $c_1(\Bhat)$, the class $2\phi_S$ is integral.

 Suppose now that $X = \Xbar - Y$, where $\Xbar$ is smooth and $Y$ is a subvariety.
 Each normal function section $\nu$ of $J(\U)$ thus determines a metrized holomorphic line bundle $\nu^\ast \Bhat$ over $X$.
 One can ask whether it extends as a metrized line bundle to $\Xbar$.
-Lear's thesis \cite{lear} implies that a power extends to a {\em continuously} metrized holomorphic line bundle over $X - Y^\sing$.
+Lear's thesis \cite{lear} implies that a power of it extends to a {\em continuously} metrized holomorphic line bundle over $X - Y^\sing$.

 \begin{theorem}[Lear \cite{lear}] If $\dim X = 1$ and $\nu$ is a normal function section of $J(\U) \to X$, then there exists an integer $N\ge 1$ such that the metrized holomorphic line bundle $\nu^\ast\Bhat^{\otimes N}$ over $X$ extends to a holomorphic line bundle over $\Xbar$ with a continuous metric.
-Moreover, if $\beta$ is a biextension section defined over $X$ that projects to $\nu$, and if $\bD$ is a disk in $\Xbar$ with holomorphic coordinate $t$ that is centered at a point of $\Xbar-X$, then there is a rational number $p/q$, which depends only on the monodromy about the origin of $\bD$, such that
+Moreover, if $\beta$ is a biextension section defined over $X$ that projects to $\nu$, and if $\bD$ is a disk in $\Xbar$ with holomorphic coordinate $t$ that is centered at a point of $\Xbar-X$, then there is a rational number $p/q$, which depends only on the monodromy about the origin of $\bD$ of the VMHS over $\bD^\ast$ corresponding to $\beta$, such that

 is bounded in a neighbourhood of $t=0$. \end{theorem}

 Note that the continuity of the metric ensures that the extension is uniquely determined.
 Since $\Xbar$ is smooth, every line bundle over $\Xbar-Y^\sing$ extends uniquely to a line bundle over $\Xbar$.
 Lear's Theorem thus implies the following result in the case $\dim X \ge 1$.